yiisoft/assets/docs/guide/en/asset-bundles.md

 }
 ```

-Somewhere in top of layout
+Somewhere at the top of the layout you should use the following:

 ```php
 if ($imports = $assetManager->getImportmap()) {